liferay-search/liferay-docs/en/user/articles/05-setting-up/08-custom-fields.markdown

 ![Figure 4: You can delete a custom field, edit it, or configure its permissions.](../../images/custom-fields-edit.png)

-Custom fields make many of @product@'s entities extensible directly from the administrative user interface.
+Custom fields make many of @sharepoint@'s entities extensible directly from the administrative user interface.
 Use them as is or combine them with some back-end code, and you have yet another powerful, flexible feature at your disposal.
 As they're fond of saying at The Lunar Resort, "The sky is certainly